Want to hear more about this opportunity? Get in touch!

 Please note that we will only accept approx. 125 students to the program so you should apply as soon as possible.

 The expected start date for the Fall 2018 orientation is August 15, 2018

-Prices and conditions applying to students admitted to the Niels Brock BSc in Business Administration, with a study start of January 2018.
+Prices and conditions applying to students admitted to the Niels Brock BSc in Business Administration, with a study start of Fall 2018.

 The tuition fee per year is DKK 87,000/EUR 11,600.
 This fee applies to all nationalities.
 Upon acceptance into the program, the 1st tuition payment is due prior to being officially admitted into the program.

 Applicants who have paid the 1st tuition payment, but fail to be granted a student residence permit for Denmark will receive a refund, less an administration fee of DKK 2,000.

 The tuition fee will not be refunded in case the student withdraws for other reasons than the above.
 Books are included in the fee but students must bring their own computer.

 |Tuition Fee EUR||Tuition Fee DKK|